AEW National Championship

-The AEW National Championship is an upcoming men's professional wrestling championship created and promoted by the American promotion All Elite Wrestling (AEW).
-Established on November 5, 2025, the championship is not exclusive to AEW, as it can also be defended in other promotions, such as Ring of Honor and NJPW Strong.
-The inaugural champion will be crowned in a Casino Gauntlet match at Full Gear on November 22, 2025.
+The AEW National Championship is a men's professional wrestling championship created and promoted by the American promotion All Elite Wrestling (AEW).
+Established on November 5, 2025, the championship is not exclusive to AEW, as it can also be defended in other promotions across the United States, such as Ring of Honor and New Japan Pro-Wrestling's (NJPW) American branch, NJPW Strong.
+The inaugural champion was Ricochet.
+The current champion is Andrade El Ídolo.
+He won the title by defeating previous champion Mark Davis at Redemption on July 26, 2026.